HomeResoursesQUALITYWhat is the Measure Phase in Six Sigma?

 Measurement is something that happens all through the life of a project.
-But, the Measure Phase of DMAIC, which is a Six Sigma process evaluates how the process performs in the present situation.
+However, the Measure Phase of DMAIC, which is a Six Sigma process, evaluates how the method performs in the present situation.
 This second phase also endeavors to find answers to the questions related to the magnitude of the issues spotted in the design phase and how bad the issues are.
 As a team begins to collect data, they pay attention to the process and also what customers look for.
-It means that the teams will have to decide whether they should improve quality or bring down lead time.
+This means that the teams must decide whether to improve quality or reduce lead time.

 During this phase of DMAIC, the team will refine the definitions of each measure.
 It also spots the present performance as mentioned earlier.
 In other words, the baseline of the project or process is measured at this phase of DMAIC.